rockettheme/docs/Docs/wordpress/themes/ricochet/demo_sideslider.md

     3. **SideSlider - RokSprocket (Tabs)** [26%, 21%, se]
     4. **Text** [51%, 21%, se]

-The **SideSlider** module position enables you to add modules to the page that get out of the way of the content, but are available to visitors with a simple click.
-We used four modules in our demo, all of which are listed below along with their details.
+The **SideSlider** widget position enables you to add widgets to the page that get out of the way of the content, but are available to visitors with a simple click.
+We used four widgets in our demo, all of which are listed below along with their details.

 1. [Search](demo_sideslider.md#search)
 2. [Menu](demo_sideslider.md#menu)